gshaw-pivotal/slack-airbot/README.md

 Only one location per message is supported, as the bot takes the location to be everything after the command (eg. after qual), hence the message '@airbot qual new york city' is interpreted to be a request for the air quality in New York City.

 ## Notes ##

+A manifest file is present to support deployments to cloudfoundry.